Tatoi Palace: Buried at Tatoi

 A mausoleum was built to house the bodies of Constantine I, Sophia and Alexander, seen in the image above.
-The remaining members are buried in tombs with crosses near the Royal Chapel.
+The remaining members are buried in tombs with crosses near the Resurrection Church.

-Princess Alexandra of Greece and Denmark, Queen of Yugoslavia (March 25, 1921 – January 30, 1993) was buried here from 1993 until 2013, when her remains were exhumed and returned to Serbia, where they were reburied at Oplenac on 26 May 2013.
+Princess Alexandra of Greece and Denmark, Queen of Yugoslavia (1921–1993) was buried here from 1993 until 2013, when her remains were exhumed and returned to Serbia, where they were reburied at Oplenac in 2013.

 Climate

-Tatoi has a mediterranean climate (Csa) with hot summers and cool winters.
+Tatoi has a hot-summer Mediterranean climate (Csa) with hot, dry summers and cool, rainy winters.
+The lowest temperature ever recorded is -8.9 C on 9 January 2019.

 European temperature record

-Tatoi along with Elefsina currently hold the record for the highest ever recorded temperature in Europe according to WMO, with 48.0 °C, based on measurements made by the use of minimum/maximum thermometers.